slimphp/Slim-Website/docs/objects/router.md

 In addition to a function, you may use:
  - An invokable class
  - `Class:method`
+ - `container_key:method`
+ - `container_key`

-This function is enabled by Slim's Callable Resolver Class.
+This functionality is enabled by Slim's Callable Resolver Class.
 It translates a string entry into a function call.
 Example:

 {% highlight php %}